 In practice, we repeat randomized rounding several times in order to obtain the best possible solution.
-The amount of time spent in rounding is extremely small compared to the time spent generation trees and solving the LP.
+The amount of time spent in rounding is extremely small compared to the time spent generation trees and solving the LP because it only involves the generation of uniform random numbers.
 Also, in the case that we cannot generate a feasible integer solution, we only keep solutions which have fewer constraint violations than the solutions that came previously.
 In the case of ties in the number of edge capacity violations, we keep the solution that has the lowest objective value.